coq/coq/doc/sphinx/addendum/extraction.rst

 .. flag:: Extraction AutoInline

    Default is on.
-The extraction mechanism inlines the bodies of some defined constants, according to some heuristics like size of bodies, uselessness of some arguments, etc.
+The extraction mechanism inlines the :term:`bodies <body>` of some defined :term:`constants <constant>`, according to some heuristics like size of bodies, uselessness of some arguments, etc.
    Those heuristics are not always perfect; if you want to disable this feature, turn this flag off.

 .. cmd:: Extraction Inline {+ @qualid }

-   In addition to the automatic inline feature, the constants mentioned by this command will always be inlined during extraction.
+   In addition to the automatic inline feature, the :term:`constants <constant>` mentioned by this command will always be inlined during extraction.

 .. cmd:: Extraction NoInline {+ @qualid }